-Good Work People are often unreasonable, irrational, and self-centered.
-Forgive them anyway If you are kind, people may accuse you of selfish, ulterior motives.
-Be kind anyway If you are successful, you will win some unfaibiful friends and some genuine enemies.
-Succeed anyway If you are honest and sincere prople may deceive you.
-Be honest and sincere anyway What you spend years creating, others could destroy overnight.
-Create anyway If you find semility and happiness, some may be jealous.
-Be happy anyway The good you do today, will often be forgotten.
-Do good anyway Give the best you have, and it will never be enough.
-Give your best anyway Mother Theresa
+Good Work People are often unreasonable, institunal, and self-centered.
+Forgive them-anyway if you are kind, prople may accuse you of selfish, ulterior motives.
+Be kind anyway If you are successful, you will win some unfability friends and some genuine enemies.
+Succeed anyway If you are honest and sincere people may deceive you.
+Be honest and sincere anyway What you spend years creating, others could destroy overright.
+Create anyway If you find servenity and happiness, some may be jealous.
+Be happy anyway The good you do today, will often be forgetten.
+Do: good anyway Core the best you have, and a server be result.
+Give your best anyway Motor Thema